 - Meeting and maintaining any award-specific eligibility requirements.

-You will be notified via student email if it is necessary to revise your award letter.
-Your awards may be revised based on additional information you supply via the FAFSA, verification, changes to your academic credentials or less than full-time enrollment for the entire academic year.
+You will be notified via student email of the revision of your awards.
+Your awards may be revised based on additional information you supply via the FAFSA, verification process, changes to your academic credentials or less than full-time enrollment for the entire academic year.
+All or a portion of your Scholarships may be reallocated with an endowed or funded scholarship, these funds are provided to The College of Idaho by donor(s), individuals, families, organization(s) or other funds.

 A tentative grant, scholarship or loan means that the Office of Student Financial Aid Services has determined that you should be eligible for the amount indicated but official verification has not been received.
 It is your responsibility to forward the appropriate verification paperwork to the College.
 A tentative award will not be credited to your student account.